FreakingLoki/Loki-s-Lil-RPG/README.md

   ## Known Issues

-  * after combat the game gets stuck in a "win loop" or a "loss loop" and does not start the game again
-  * log messages may show the armor values being increased over their maximum possible values
+  * log messages may show the armor values being increased over their maximum possible values, this is not actually happening

  If you find any other problems, please shoot me an email at jesse@jesseheald.com.
 Include a screenshot or any other information you think may help.
 Thank you.